gx-t/doc/spec.md

 ### Overview
-* Boards are conneted in homomorph hierarchy using proprietary protocol over TCP
+* Boards are conneted in homomorph hierarchy using proprietary protocol over UDP
 ```
                                           +--------+
                                           | Server |